mmstoic/mmstoic-writeups/picoctf/rev/writeup.md

 ## Exploitation

-Opening the file in Ghidra, we can begin analyzing its inner workings.
+Opening the file in Ghidra, we can begin analyzing it.
 Let's look at the `main` function (some parts truncated for brevity):

 ```text
 /* WARNING: Removing unreachable block (ram,0x0010170c) */